 - a) Major Site Plan Projects shall be subject to Complete Site Plan Review.
-Minor Site Plan Projects shall be subject to Limited Site Plan review. - b) The Inspector of Buildings shall not issue a building permit for any project subject to this Sub-Section unless an application for site plan approval has been prepared for the proposed development in accordance with the requirements of the Site Plan Rules and Regulations, and unless the Board has approved or conditionally approved and endorsed a site plan and provided such to the Inspector of Buildings, or has allowed ninety (90) calendar days (in the instance of a major site plan project) or sixty (60) calendar days (in the instance of a minor site plan project) to elapse from the official site plan submission date unless the applicant has requested an extension in writing. - c) Site plan approval shall lapse after one (1) year of the grant thereof if substantial use has not commenced except for good cause.
+Minor Site Plan Projects shall be subject to Limited Site Plan review. - b) The Inspector of Buildings shall not issue a building permit for any project subject to this Sub-Section unless an application for site plan approval has been prepared for the proposed development in accordance with the requirements of the Site Plan Rules and Regulations, and unless the Board has approved or conditionally approved and endorsed a site plan and provided such to the Inspector of Buildings, or has allowed ninety (90) calendar days (in the instance of a major site plan project) or sixty (60) calendar days (in the instance of a major site plan project) or sixty (60) calendar days (in the instance of a major site plan project) or sixty (60) calendar days (in the instance of a major site plan project) to elapse from the official site plan submission date unless the applicant has requested an extension in writing. - c) Site plan approval shall lapse after one (1) year of the grant thereof if substantial use has not commenced except for good cause.
 Approved site plans shall be completed by the applicant or its assignees within two (2) years of the date of plan endorsement.
 Upon receipt of a written request by the applicant filed prior to the date of expiration, the Board may grant an extension for good cause. - d) Approval of a site plan under this sub-section shall not substitute for the requirement of obtaining a special permit or other forms of relief as required by the Zoning By-Law, except as specifically exempted in 4. a) 4. of this sub-section.